lightbasenl/scaffold/README.md

 ### react-focus-on
 react-focus-on is a nice library for creating modals and other interactive "dialog"-like interfaces.
 It manages focus states for you and provides accessible defaults.

+## Localisation
+We're using [next-i18next](https://github.com/isaachinman/next-i18next) for handling localisation.
+This allows us to only ship the required translations to pages, reducing bundle size and network load.

 ## Animations

 Our animation library of choice is [Framer Motion](https://www.framer.com/api/motion/).